-Whenever we talk about bonuses and the terms and conditions attached to them, we inevitably also talk about wagering requirements.
+We also inevitably talk about wagering requirements whenever we talk about bonuses and the terms and conditions attached to them.
 You may also find them as playthrough requirements or sometimes bonus wagering.
-We’re here to tell you what wagering requirements actually are, how to calculate them and how to complete them.Before we get into the details we’d like to suggest signing up at Club World Casinos, one of the best online casinos out there with very fair bonus wagering requirements of 25-times.
-On top of the first time deposit bonus, there are daily bonuses and promotions.
+We’re here to tell you what wagering requirements actually are, how to calculate them and how to complete them.Before we get into the details we’d like to suggest signing up at VideoSlots, one of the best online casinos out there with very fair bonus wagering requirements of 35-times.
+On top of that there are plenty of free spins, tournament and competition cash prizes and much more.
 Click here to get started!

 What are wagering requirements